WHAT IS A GROUP BREAK?

-You receive all of your selected team's card from an entire case while paying only a fraction of the cost of an entire case and, in most cases, less than the price of a single box.
+You receive all of your selected team's cards from an entire case while paying only a fraction of the cost of an entire case and, in most cases, less than the price of a single box.

 Your odds of getting a big "hit" (autograph, relic, or limited-production card) or valuable card for your team are much higher than buying smaller quantities to open on your own.

 You get to share the collecting experience as part of a community with like-minded individuals.
 When you become a part of a good group-break community, you'll share in the thrill of a big hit when someone else receives one, and when you get a big hit you'll have a group to share the excitement with.